aileron-split/unreal-backers-api/INSTALL.md

 ## Configure Unreal Engine Plugin

+### Installing the Plugin

+To install the plugin into your project follow the instructions in the [Unreal Engine Documentation](https://docs.unrealengine.com/5.0/en-US/working-with-plugins-in-unreal-engine/#installingpluginsfromtheunrealenginemarketplace) pages.
+On the same documentation page you'll find the instructions on how to enable the plugin.

 ### Project Settings

+Once the plugin is installed and enabled you're all set to configure it in your Project Settings.

 - Go to Project Settings > Plugins > Backers Plugin section
 - Configure your API URLs